alen-quan/RIC-assisted-realtime-video-QoE-prediction-system/README.md

 The data training process is performed on the RIC using the Pytorch platform.
 When the offline training process is complete, the video stream QoE prediction model is hosted on the RIC.
 The proposed prediction scheme and baseline prediction scheme obtain the RAN context measurement results and video QoE information of the previous $t_p$ = 4 transmission cycles, and predict the video stream QoE of the next transmission cycle.

 ## Experimental Result

+In Figure 3 and Table 3, we have shown the comparison between the predicted results of the proposed scheme and the real values, as well as the performance comparison with the baseline algorithm.